pritamgawade/sphere-coding/README.md

 * Create a GraphQL mutation that allows the modification of a users first name, last name, email address, and/or country
 * Be type safe
 * Bonus points if you can clean up my code in the process
-* Check this code into your own public GitHub repo, and send me an email back when you're done.
+* Check this code into your own public GitHub repo, and send me a PR against this repo
 * Please complete this within 48 hours (in before 2022-01-27 @ 08:30 Pacific Time)
 ## Requirements
 ### PostGreSQL